utilisateur387/utilisateur387/README.md

 ### Hi, Im Miebi 👋
+#### Currently based in France

+After working as a graphic designer in New York, I joined Le Wagon coding bootcamp to become a web developer and extend my skills in the digital field.
+I'm an arts and culture enthusiast, especially when it comes to new technologies and immersive experiences.

+- 🔭 I’m currently working on Curators
+- 📫 How to reach me: iyeyemim@gmail.com

 <!--
 **utilisateur387/utilisateur387** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.